The Schmidt number as a universal entanglement measure: Entanglement Measures

-This algebraic structure of a semigroup must at least include local changes of the basis by local unitaries $\mathcal C_{\rm LU}$.
-Here and in the following, we will call such a substructure, $\mathcal C_{\mathcal X}$, LOCC.
-These particular LOCC are the applied operations for a special quantum task, for example quantum key distribution~\cite{ekert91}, quantum dense coding~\cite{bennett-wiesner92}, or quantum teleportation~\cite{bennett93}.
-Some subclasses are given in~\cite{book2}.
-Beside these substructures we define the following LOCC.
+This algebraic structure of a semi-group.
+It is usually considered that this substructure must at least include local changes of the basis by local unitaries $\mathcal C_{\rm LU}$.
+Here and in the following, we will call such a substructure, $\mathcal C_{\mathcal X}$ LOCC.
+These particular LOCC are the applied operations for a special quantum task, for example quantum key distribution~\cite{ekert91}, or quantum dense coding~\cite{bennett-wiesner92}.

+The usually considered class of LOCC operations is given by two-way classical communications, cf. \cite{book2}, for quantum teleportation~\cite{bennett93}.
+These operations define a substructure of stochastic separable operations as given in Eq.~(\ref{Eq:SubSemiGroup}).
+However, for other processes like distillation protocols the whole set of stochastic separable operations are applied~\cite{HorodeckiEtAl,Rains}.